Cogne lace: History

-The tradition of Cogne lace began with the flight of the Benedictine sisters from the convent at Cluny to the Aosta Valley in 1665.
-They found refuge at Saint-Nicholas and first taught bobbin lacemaking in the area, though the diffusion of their teaching was not wide.
-Notebooks chronicling life in Cogne, written by inhabitants some decades after the events described, document the arrival of lacemaking in the mid 1800s.
+The tradition of Cogne lace began with the flight of the Benedictine sisters from the Cluny Abbey to the Aosta Valley in 1665.
+They found refuge at Saint-Nicolas and first taught bobbin lacemaking in the area, though the diffusion of their teaching was not wide.
+Notebooks chronicling life in Cogne, written by inhabitants some decades after the events described, document the arrival of lacemaking in the mid-1800s.
 However, local lacemakers had different recollections.
 Physical evidence in the form of similar lace-making horses indicate that the lace was introduced from great lace centers in France and Flanders via the neighboring Alpine regions.
 It was used by the women of Cogne to decorate their traditional black and white dress, with a black lace head kerchief and a white lace collar.

 Equipment

-Cogne lace is handmade on a base or horse called a "cavalot," made of wood decoratively carved with rosettes or flower symbols.
+Cogne lace is handmade on a base or horse called a "cavalot", made of wood decoratively carved with rosettes or flower symbols.
 It may include the monogram of Christ, the year it was made, and the name of its first owner.
-The base supports the "coessein," a wide cylinder stuffed with straw or wool.
+The base supports the coessein (patois cognein for "pillow", cf. French coussin), a wide cylinder stuffed with straw or wool.
 Generally a male relative or fiancé made the pillow horse, which have a drawer to hold thread, pins, and bobbins.

 The bobbins are made of hard wood, such as apple, pear, cherry, walnut and ash, trees all found in the Alps.
-The lower potions, of the bobbins used as handles, are round.
+The lower potions of the bobbins, used as handles, are round.

 Lace Designs

-Cogne lace is characterized by being made without any pattern, rather it is made in an entirely mnemonic way, and uses the design on the fabric, usually checks but sometimes stripes, covering the "coessein."
+Cogne lace is characterized by being made without any pattern, rather it is made in an entirely mnemonic way, and uses the design on the fabric, usually checks but sometimes stripes, covering the "coessein".
 It is categorized as freehand lace.
-It produces bands that are only a few centimeters wide, up to a maximum of 7-8 cm (approximately 3 inches).
+It produces bands that are only a few centimeters wide, up to a maximum of 7–8 cm (approximately 3 inches).
 The patterned fabric allows the lacemaker to keep her selvages straight, using large pins.